fuzeplay/flyer-dev-env-setup-instructions/README.md

-# Zubi Flyer Setup Instructions in 3 Steps: Download Arduino IDE, Install Required Libraries, Setup Zubi Flyer's Board, and then your ready to code the games!
+# Zubi Flyer Setup Instructions in 3 Steps
+## Download Arduino IDE, Install Required Libraries, Setup Zubi Flyer's Board, and then you're ready to code the games!

-To start coding Zubi Flyer, follow these instructions:
+To start coding the Zubi Flyer, follow these instructions:

 [Contact Support](fuzeplay.co) if you're running into any issues, we're happy to help you out!

 ## 1. Download the Arduino IDE
-(This makes it easy to write and upload code to Zubi Flyer!)
+(This makes it easy to write and upload code to the Zubi Flyer!)

   [Download the Arduino IDE for Windows](https://www.arduino.cc/download_handler.php?f=/arduino-1.8.2-windows.exe) | [Download the Arduino IDE for Mac](https://www.arduino.cc/download_handler.php?f=/arduino-1.8.2-macosx.zip)
   ------------ | -------------